Officers 'did what they could' in Texas killings: chief - Journal du Cameroun

 Sobnosky said she did not know the shooter, but had seen him around school.
 “He seemed like a nice kid,” she said, although she believed he did not have many friends.

-US media have identified all 10 victims, who included two teachers and an exchange student from Pakistan.
+US media have identified all the victims, who included two teachers and an exchange student from Pakistan.

 J.J.
 Watt, a defensive end with the National Football League’s Houston Texans, has told authorities he will pay the funeral expenses of those killed, NFL officials confirmed.